Tinche/uapi/docs/handlers.md

 ### Headers

-HTTP headers are injected into your handlers when one or more of your handler parameters are annotated using `uapi.Header[T]`.
+HTTP headers are provided to your handlers when one or more of your handler parameters are annotated using `uapi.Header[T]`.

 ```{tip}
 Technically, HTTP requests may contain several headers of the same name.